 Tyne North Training only subcontracts the practical workshop training and technical certificate elements of the apprenticeship.
 The exact requirements for these are determined by the standards and the prior learning of the apprentice with the volume of funding subcontracted per apprentice ranging from 0% for a Business Administration Apprentice to around 38% for an Engineering Apprentice requiring a full suite of mandated qualifications.
 It is this variation in prior learning, along with the exact training requirements of the various standards that drives changes in Tyne North Training’s apprenticeship subcontractor delivery.
 The exact value of this training is then determined by the number of apprentices recruited.
 All subcontracted provision, in terms of apprentice numbers and the agreed associated costs, are detailed in an annex to the contract.
 Negotiations between Tyne North Training and its subcontractor has ensured that prices have remained competitive with only 2 relatively small price increases over the past 11 years.
 Tyne North Training maintains efficient administration and management processes resulting in the funding retained for management, support and quality oversight being kept at a minimum averaging at only 10% of the subcontracted value.

-The fees charged by Tyne North Training to the subcontractor will generally be in the region of 20% of the funding provided by the appropriate funding body.
-This level is variable and is determined on a case by case basis.
-This may result in some agreements being outside this range.
+The fees charged by Tyne North Training to the subcontractor will generally be in the region of 10% of the funding provided by Education & Skills Funding Agency (ESFA).
+This level is variable and is determined on an apprenticeship standard by standard basis.
 Items considered when negotiating the fees are:

 The payment schedule will be agreed between Tyne North Training and the subcontractor during the initial contract negotiation.
 The agreed payment schedule will be detailed within the Contract document.
 The final payment will be used to provide a reconciliation opportunity for both parties.